ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 memory safety and prevent data races, its "borrow checker" tracks the object lifetime of all references in a program during compiling.
 Rust was influenced by ideas from functional programming, including immutability, higher-order functions, and algebraic data types.
-It is popular for systems programming.Rust does not enforce a programming paradigm, but supports object-oriented programming via structs, enums, traits, and methods, and supports functional programming via immutability, pure functions, higher order functions, and
+It is popular for systems programming.
+Rust does not enforce a programming paradigm, but supports object-oriented programming via structs, enums, traits, and methods, and supports functional programming via immutability, pure functions, higher order functions, and